 DIVERSITY & INCLUSION

 At P.S.
 39, we are committed to a culture of inclusion, respect, social justice, and equity.
-We encourage all members of the community to explore topics and issues relating to diversity and inclusion, and by doing so develop a better understanding of the opportunities and challenges we face as we are raising the next generation of socially responsible citizens
+We encourage all members of the community to explore topics and issues relating to diversity and inclusion.
+By doing so, we develop a better understanding of the opportunities and challenges we face as we are raising the next generation of socially responsible citizens.

 The Book of the Month program

 September's theme is Multiculturalism.
 The books can be bought from our Amazon Wish list.
 Also, remember to use the P.S.
 39 Amazon Smile link* for all your amazon purchases!

 Three brothers tear their way through childhood— smashing tomatoes all over each other, building kites from trash, hiding out when their parents do battle, tiptoeing around the house as their mother sleeps off her graveyard shift.
 Paps and Ma are from Brooklyn—he’s Puerto Rican, she’s white—and their love is a serious, dangerous thing that makes and unmakes a family many times.

 5/17/19: Black Girls Detail Harsh Consequences of Being Seen as OlderTthan Male White Peers